milkastan/upkipcompose2/content/about/about.md

 Documentation version is **28 May, 2021**.

-Upkip documentation website is developed by **Hugo** static website generator using the theme ‘c8ydocs’ by Interconsult Bulgaria LTD.
+Upkip documentation website is developed by Interconsult Bulgaria LTD using **Hugo** static website generator and the ‘c8ydocs’ theme.

 The actual content of the documentation is stored in source files in Markdown format.
 These Markdown files are located in the folder /content.